G-Research/HiddenWindow/CONTRIBUTING.md

 ### Suggesting Enhancements

 - Check if the enhancement has already been suggested in the [Issues](https://github.com/G-Research/HiddenWindow/issues) section.
-- If not, create a new issue with a clear title and description.
+- If not, create a new issue with a clear title and description, following the [issue template](.github/ISSUE_TEMPLATE/feature_request_form.yaml).
 - Explain why this enhancement would be useful to most HiddenWindow users.
 - Include any mockups or examples if applicable.

 ### Pull Requests

 1. Fork the repository and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
+2. Make sure your code lints.
+3. Make sure the [CI](https://github.com/G-Research/HiddenWindow/actions) pipeline passes.
-6. Issue that pull request!
+4. Issue that pull request!

 ## Development Setup